Joel-Jeffrey/CEbUTAl/README.md

 # CEbUTAl-TMI
-Code and Results submitted to TMI
+Code and Results submitted to CMIG